 After half a century walkers can once again access this area via a railway line, as the Bluebell Railway (one of the oldest and most successful preservation railways in the country) has restored the link to East Grinstead.
 However, you would need to check their current timetable to ensure that you can complete the walk before the last train back.
 Even if you don't travel this way all the walk options except those with the morning short cut go alongside the railway for almost 1 km, so there is a good chance of seeing a steam train chugging by.
 You also have the opportunity to visit the nicely-preserved Horsted Keynes station.

-A more practical method for travel to and from this walk is on Metrobus 270 (Mon–Sat only: see Transport below), but the Bluebell Railway is the only public transport option on Sundays or Bank Holidays.
+A more practical method for travel to and from this walk is on Metrobus 270 (see Transport below).

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths after wet weather.